Beluga-lang/Beluga/harpoon.md

 ### Example

-* Start the Beluga interactive mode: `bin/beluga +implicit -I`
-* Load the simply-typed lambda calculus: `%:load examples/stlc.bel` You should see a message confirming the loading, and Beluga should print out the internal representation of the file.
-* Begin the Harpoon interactive mode, by giving a name to the theorem:
+* Start the Harpoon interactive mode with the simply-typed lambda calculus:
-  `%:prove tps`
+  `bin/harpoon --implicit --sig examples/stlc.bel`
+* Input some detail of the theorem starting from its name: `tps`
 * Input the statement of the theorem:
   `[ |- oft M A ] -> [ |- eval M M' ] -> [ |- oft M' A ]`
   Free metavariables are permitted in these type signatures, and will automatically be abstracted over universally.
-* Harpoon should display the current proof state and present you with the lambda prompt.
+* Harpoon should display the current proof state and present you with the right angle braket prompt.
   The state should be that all the assumptions of the theorem have been introduced.
 * Run `show-proof`.
 You should see that the `--intros` tactic appeared in the